-In 2014 three Kaluza awards of $5,000, $3,000, and $1,000 will be offered.
+In 2014 three Kaluza awards of $5,000, $3,000, and $1,000 will be offered for excellence in graduate student research.
 In addition, the other seven Kaluza finalists will receive travel awards to attend the ASCB/IFCB Meeting in Philadelphia, PA, December 6-10.
-Six of the top 10 finalists will give an invited talk at a special Kaluza minisymposium, supported by Beckman Coulter at the ASCB Annual Meeting.
+Six of the top 10 finalists will give an invited talk at a special Kaluza minisymposium, supported by Beckman Coulter at the ASCB/IFCB Meeting.
 The first place Kaluza winner will be invited to speak at Beckman Coulter in 2015 at an annual technical summit featuring the top leadership of Beckman Coulter and innovative scientists from across the Danaher scientific companies.

 These prizes are part of a partnership between ASCB and Beckman Coulter Life Sciences to support excellence in science.
 Both ASCB and Beckman Coulter recognize the challenging times that trainees in biomedical research face.
 ASCB and Beckman Coulter are both determined to do everything possible to keep from losing the next generation of scientists.
 Losing the wave of innovation that these young researchers would bring to science would be equivalent to robbing society of its future.
 The ASCB Kaluza Prizes are a step in a thousand-mile journey that our two organizations want to make together to ensure that science training remains a top priority in the U.S.